foundersandcoders/oauth-workshop/step2.md

 8. Change the `BASE_URL` variable in your `config.env` to `https`, instead of `http`.

-9. Push your latest changes to Github....yes the only thing that you have changed is that you added "keys" to your gitignore.
-But never forget this step :fire:.
+9. Push your latest changes to Github.

 If you start your server now, and try to go to `http://localhost:3000`, this won't work.
 You're on https now :tada:.